 Author: Moshood Olawale Fadeyi, Singapore Institute of Technology

-Dr. Moshood Olawale Fadeyi is an Associate Professor at the Singapore Institute of Technology, specialising in cognitive governance and value-oriented diagnostic reasoning and problem solving in indoor air quality and sustainable building engineering, using a research-as-practice approach.
-He is an architect, a Chartered Engineer (UK), and a Chartered Construction Manager (UK), with over 200 publications spanning peer-reviewed research and peer-level public scholarship.
-He is a pioneering global scholar in the development of communication solutions, as cognitive and emotional tools, through research-as-practice, advancing engineering education practice, and strengthening human capability for value-oriented problem-solving.
-Through this work, he contributes to SIT’s global leadership in applied research that enhances cognitive ability and judgement in engineering practice.
+Dr. Moshood Olawale Fadeyi is a leading scholar in engineering education practice, specialising in cognitive governance and value-oriented diagnostic reasoning and problem-solving in indoor air quality and sustainable building engineering education and practice, using a research-as-practice approach.
+He is an architect, a Chartered Engineer (UK), and a Chartered Construction Manager (UK), with over 250 publications spanning peer-reviewed research and peer-level public scholarship.

 He holds degrees in architecture (BSc, M.Arch), building science (MSc), and engineering (PhD) from Obafemi Awolowo University (Nigeria), the National University of Singapore, and the Technical University of Denmark.
 He is a member of CIBSE, CIOB, and ASHRAE, and a former National Taekwondo Champion in Singapore, reflecting his commitment to excellence across disciplines.